external-secrets/external-secrets/README.md

 # External Secrets

-This operator reads information from a third party service like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)  and automatically injects the values as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) (other secret targets are also planned).
+The External Secrets Kubernetes operator reads information from a third party service like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)  and automatically injects the values as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-This is a new joint effort to consolidate a single central solution that delivers on most of the requirements gathered from multiple other external secrets projects out there.
+Multiple people and organizations are joining efforts to create a single External Secrets solution based on existing projects.
 If you are curious about the origins of this project, check out this issue [kubernetes-external-secrets/issues/47](https://github.com/external-secrets/kubernetes-external-secrets/issues/47) and this [PR](https://github.com/external-secrets/kubernetes-external-secrets/pull/477) and the discussion that triggered this.

 <a name="features"></a>

 # Planned Features

-- Multiple provider stores supported simultaneously in your cluster.
+- Support to multiple Provider stores (AWS Secret Manager, GCP Secret Manger, Vault and more) simultaneously.
-- Multiple External Secrets instances, each for a different context/environment in your cluster (dev/prod).
+- Multiple External Secrets operator instances for different contexts/environments.
-- Secrets being refreshed from time to time allowing you to rotate secrets in your Providers and still keep everything up to date inside your k8s cluster.
-- Changing the refresh interval of the secrets to match your needs.
-You can even make it 10s if you need to debug something (beware of API rate limits).
+- A custom refresh interval to sync the data from the Providers, syncing your Kubernetes Secrets up to date.
-- Using speciffic versions of the secrets or just gettting latest versions of them.
+- Select specific versions of the Provider data.
-- Changing something in your ExternalSecret CR will trigger a reconcile it (Even if your refresh interval is big).
-- AWS Secret Manager, Google Secret Manager, Gitlab, Vault, Azure and many other backends planned!

 <a name="partners"></a>

 <!-- Not sure how to word this properly. -->

-# Partner Companies Maintaining this repository/org
+# Kicked off by

 ![](assets/CS_logo_1.png)